mattermost/docs/source/about/faq-notifications.rst

 Mobile push notifications are triggered under to following conditions.
 Click to expand the flow chart.

 .. image:: ../images/push_notification_chart.png
-  :alt: Shows how mobile push notifications get triggered through Mattermost app
+  :alt: A flow diagram shows how Mattermost mobile push notifications are triggered when a message is posted.
   :width: 239px
   :height: 232px